chemzqm/liveload/README.md

     $ liveload

-Open your browser and then edit the html/js/css file as you like, and enjoy live edit of css/js/html files.
+And enjoy live edit of css/js/html files.

 ##Use as connect middleware